hudmol/archivesspace_export_service/README.md

 See the `jobs.rb` file that ships with the release for job configuration examples.

-A full explanation if job definitions is not possible at this time as the application is still under development.
+A full explanation of job definitions is not possible at this time as the application is still under development.